Dr. Mary Stefanazzi

 Mary's academic qualifications and professional affiliations are listed below in date order beginning with the most recent.
-Since the profession of Psychotherapy or Supervision is not regulated in Ireland at the time of writing, (September 2017), it may be useful to have this information as you make your decision which service to consult.
+Since the profession of Psychotherapy or Supervision is not regulated in Ireland it may be useful to have this information as you make your decision which service to consult.
+A recent Government press release (March 2018) on statutory regulation may be read on the follwoing link - click HERE.
 You may also find the "Why Choose Mary?" page useful.

 Dr. Mary Stefanazzi photographed on 23rd June 2017 with

 Dr. Mary Robinson, Chancellor of Trinity College Dublin and former President of Ireland (1990-1997).

 2017 PhD Trinity College Dublin Orcid ID: https://orcid.org/0000-0002-2504-3619

 Mary's Doctoral dissertation is a study of human wholeness, well-being and human flourishing in the tradition of Aristotle, Aquinas and Jung entitled:

 The Narrative of Human Flourishing: A study of the dialogue between Victor White (Theologian) and Carl Jung (Analytical Psychology) on the frontier between theology and psychology.

 2011 MA Ethics, Mater Dei Institute / Dublin City University